Last Updated on

 Alternatives to Consider

-If you want full-size, the 3/4 Yamaha guitar isn’t the place to look.
-The Epiphone DR-100 is a full-size dreadnought acoustic guitar – check out our full review of it here.
+If you want a full size acoustic guitar, the 3/4 Yamaha guitar isn’t the place to look.
+The Epiphone DR-100 is a full-size dreadnought acoustic guitar – check out our full review of the DR-100 here.
 You’ve still got a laminate guitar, but it has a SlimTaper neck, and Epiphone is a Gibson brand.
 Even better, the DR-100 will keep you under budget.
 Unfortunately, you’re still going to have to spend a little extra to buy a case and accessories.

 The Yamaha JR2 is identical to the 3/4 Yamaha guitar in size and specs.
 It’s a compact acoustic guitar that’s closer to a 3/4-size than a 1/2-size guitar.
 Like the JR1, the JR2 was also inspired after the Yamaha FG series, and it comes in two color options: Natural and Tobacco Sunburst.
 Expect a starter bundle in the purchase too!
 Check out our JR2 review to compare the two.